SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 1. Click **Connectivity** in the **Settings** menu of the navigator.
 If the menu item is not displayed, make sure that your user has [READ and ADMIN permissions for Connectivity](/users-guide/administration#managing-permissions).
 If the menu item is still not available, please contact [product support](/welcome/contacting-support/) to make the Connectivity agent available in your tenant.
 2. Switch to the **SIM provider settings** tab.
 3. Select a provider from the drop-down list.
-1. Enter the credentials (URL, key (in case of Jasper), username and password) for the respective SIM provider account.
+1. Enter the credentials for the respective SIM provider account.
 If you do not have any credentials, ask your administrator.
 2. Set a **Cache duration** in seconds to determine how long information from the provider is cached.
 This will prevent timeout issues.
 3. Click **Save** to save your settings.

-The configuration of the Kite provider differs from other providers as it requires the upload of a valid certificate(trustStoreFileName),trustStorePassword, trustStoreType and kiteBaseUrl.
+Depending on the connectivity provider you choose you would need to provide parameters which are specific for every provider.  **Cache duration** defines how long SIM data returned by the provider is cached before fresh data is requested again, in seconds.
+This mechnism aims at reducing traffic and number of requests to SIM providers for billing and reliability purposes.
+Longer cache duration means less traffic to your SIM provider, shorter duration means more current data is displayed.

 ![Jasper settings](/images/users-guide/connectivity/connectivity-item.png)

-The Connectivity agent is now set up.

 <a name="link-sims"></a>
 ### Linking SIMs and mobile devices